- "o, - before I incite an online riot, I should note this disclaimer: I do not believe you, sir or madam, are a terrorist."

 Fun, Help and Give Info.

-To define your social media personalitychoose the two elements that best reflect your brand’s tone
+To define your social media personality, choose the two elements that best reflect your brand’s tone.

 You don’t have to eliminate the third element, but the two strongest ones should direct your online personality.